Last updated: January 27, 2021

 The Smoking (Prohibition in Certain Places) Act implies a duty on smokers not to smoke where prohibited because the law imposes a fine for smoking in a place or vehicle that has been specified as smoke free.
 A fine not exceeding $1,000 is imposed on those convicted of such an offense.

-Section 67 of the Railways Act imposes a duty on individuals not to smoke or chew any tobacco products in areas of the train where it is prohibited.
+Section 67 of the Railways Act imposes a duty on individuals not to smoke or chew any tobacco products in areas of the train or railway premises where it is prohibited.
 Those in violation are subject to a fine not exceeding $20 for each offense.
-Any individual who persists using tobacco after being warned by a railway official or another passenger may be removed by any official from the train in addition to incurring the fine.
+Any individual who persists using tobacco after being warned by a railway official or another passenger may be removed by any official from the train or railway premises in addition to incurring the fine.

 In addition, Sec.
 6 of the Rapid Transit Systems Regulations imposes a duty on individuals not to smoke or carry any lighted tobacco products where expressly prohibited by notice.
 An individual may be removed from the rapid transit system for violating this regulation.
 Any individual convicted of violating the no smoking regulation is subject to a fine not exceeding $1,000.
-Alternatively, pursuant to the Rapid Transit Systems Act, the offense may be compounded by the Chief Executive of the Land Transport Authority, in which case the person in violation agrees to pay one half of the prescribed fine in exchange for having further proceedings dropped.
+Alternatively, pursuant to the Rapid Transit Systems Act, the offense may be compounded by the Chief Executive of the Land Transport Authority, in which case the person in violation agrees to pay the lower of one-half of the maximum fine that is prescribed for the offense or $5,000 in exchange for having further proceedings dropped.